Our commitment to child safety (2023)

 CSIRO’s interactions with children and young people

-CSIRO is a large and diverse organisation with approximately 8,100 employees and affiliates working across 53 sites throughout Australia and globally.
-For nearly 40 years, CSIRO Education and Outreach (CEdO) have been developing and delivering high-quality science, technology, engineering, and maths (STEM) programs for teachers, students, and the wider community.
-Our CEdO professionals and researchers offer a range of programs designed to bring real science to life to over 160,000 children and young people annually in classrooms and communities.
-Our people also participate in activities involving children and young people, including tours of our laboratories, facilities, and collections; school visits, outreach, and work experience programs; scientific research trials; community events; and social media and publications interactions.
+CSIRO is a large and diverse organisation with 8,100 employees and affiliates working across 49 sites in Australia and two overseas locations.
+For approximately 40 years, CSIRO Education and Outreach (CEdO) has been developing and delivering high-quality science, technology, engineering, and maths (STEM) programs to teachers, students, and the wider community.
+CSIRO staff and affiliates engage with over 200,000 children and young people every year, both in-person and virtually.
+This interaction takes place through a range of activities, including laboratory and facility tours, school visits, outreach and work experience programs, scientific research trials, community events, as well as social media and publication interactions.

 Annual risk assessment